EdwinWenink/archive_fever/content/posts/16-mutt-threads.md

 I did not quickly find people with similar wishes (and solution) on the internet, so I considered it potentially helpful to write down my solution here.

 To solve this behavior, I defined a secondary sorting method.
 The primary sorting method is on threads, but I want threads themselves to be sorted based on the date of the newest message.
+Also, I still want to ensure that newest messages show up on top, and not on the bottom (this is the reverse of the default setting in NeoMutt).
 I achieved this by setting these variables in my `neomuttrc`:

 ```Bash
 set sort = threads